 - incorporate the concept of opportunity cost

-- apply a cost-benefit analysis to better inform a decision.
+- apply a cost-benefit analysis to better inform a decision-making in business

 - learn about and reflect on our entrepreneurial skills